The Best Video Doorbells

 The Nest Hello also uses face detection technology; in addition to letting you know that someone is at your door, Nest Aware can let you know who they are, allowing you to decide whether you want to interrupt work or dinner to answer the bell.

-The Nest Hello is our only pick to integrate with all three of most common home automation systems: Amazon’s Alexa, Google Home, and Nest itself.
-This gives the Nest the most versatility to fit in, regardless of which service you choose to have or switch to.
-If your smart home is already outfitted with one of these services, Nest is the best smart doorbell for broad integration.
+The Nest Hello is our only pick to integrate with three of the most common home automation brands: Amazon Alexa, Google Assistant, and Nest itself.
+This gives the Nest the most versatility of our top picks; if your smart home is already outfitted with an Amazon or Google voice assistant or other Nest smart devices, Nest’s video doorbell is the best for broad integration.

 Points to consider